Which analyst expects Beyond Meat Inc. (BYND) to perform well in the near future? - The Dwinnex

 Earnings Estimates

-There are 17 different market analysts currently analyzing its stock.
+As of right now, 17 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$1.14 for the current quarter, with a high estimate of -$0.81 and a low estimate of -$1.36, while EPS last year was -$0.87.
 The consensus estimate for the next quarter is -$1.03, with high estimates of -$0.58 and low estimates of -$1.23.

 Analysts are recommending an EPS of between -$3.27 and -$5.7 for the fiscal current year, implying an average EPS of -$5.2.
 EPS for the following year is -$3.49, with 19 analysts recommending between -$1.64 and -$5.82.